Rapptz/discord.py/docs/ext/commands/commands.rst

 Sometimes we want to apply a check to **every** command, not just certain commands.
 The library supports this as well using the global check concept.

-Global checks work similarly to regular checks except they are registered with the :func:`.Bot.check` decorator.
+Global checks work similarly to regular checks except they are registered with the :meth:`.Bot.check` decorator.

 For example, to block all DMs we could do the following: